VirtoCommerce/vc-docs/platform/user-guide/docs/catalog/setting-product-availability.md

 # Manage product availability

-Product inventories are shown in Storefront:
+Product inventories are shown in Frontend Application:

 * Under each product card in the catalog.
 You can apply **Show in stock** filter to see only products in stock.
 * In the cart after adding the products.